 (I know many parents like me are concerned about children being forgotten on the bus, so my husband and I have decided to sew a pocket inside our daughter’s preschool bag and place an Apple AirTag in it.
 I put AirTags in my luggage when I traveled to Canada and I was very pleased with it.)

 Yōchien typically has shorter hours than hoikuen, although if you are working, you can extend the hours your child attends for a small fee.
 You don’t even have to be working full-time!
 Part-time work of even four hours a day may allow you to apply for longer hours.
 All you have to do is talk to the school to find out the requirements and what documents you need.
+And if you’re job hunting, you can apply to use the after-hour care for free for up to three months!

 (If you’re wondering why I don’t apply for longer hours, my freelance work schedule gives me the freedom to spend afternoons with my daughter, and after barely being able to see her on weekdays due to working full-time for almost two years of her life, I’m going to take advantage of these shorter hours!
 I am, however, considering lengthening her hours from next year depending on whether I want to pick up more work.)